Oleksiy Chubenko: Biography

 From March to July 1919, he was a diplomat in the Makhnovshchina and the chairman of many commissions negotiated with Dybenko on the conclusion of an alliance.
 In March 1919, after the occupation of Mariupol by the Makhnovists, he took part in negotiations with the French representatives of the Entente on the transfer of coal from the port to the French.

-During the RIAU's meeting with the green armies of Kherson, Chubenko spoke out against the ataman Nykyfor Hryhoriv, who he accused of collaborating with the White movement and participating in antisemitic pogroms.
+During the RIAU's meeting with the green armies of Kherson, Chubenko spoke out against the ataman Nykyfor Hryhoriv, whom he accused of collaborating with the White movement and participating in antisemitic pogroms.
 Hryhoriv responded by attempting to shoot the RIAU's commander Nestor Makhno, but Chubenko beat him to the draw and shot Hryhoriv first.
 Chubenko took responsibility for the assassination and invited the greens to join the RIAU, consolidating their forces for a counter-offensive against the Whites.
 He then acted as the chairman of the diplomatic commission for concluding an agreement with Symon Petliura at the Zhmerinka station on 20 September 1919.

 After the RIAU captured a vast amount of southern Ukraine from the Whites in October 1919, including the city of Katerynoslav, Chubenko participated in talks with the local Borotbists, which resulted in them joining the RIAU against the Whites.
 However, the Borotbists would end up joining the Bolsheviks, eventually merging into the Communist Party of Ukraine.

 As part of the Starobilsk agreement between the Bolsheviks and the Makhnovists, a number of Makhnovist political prisoners were released from the Cheka's jails, one of whom was Chubenko himself.
 In 1930 he was still alive and non-partisan.
 Chubenko's memoirs would go on to serve as a primary source for the historiography of the Makhnovist movement.